harness/developer-hub/release-notes/continuous-delivery.md

 * Fixed an issue resolving secrets via `<+secrets.getValue("my_secret")>` used in container-based step groups in a Deploy stage.
 (CDS-77793, ZD-49391, ZD-49763, ZD-49838, ZD-50014)

-* Fixed an issue when using the OCI Helm connector with anonymous credentials: Harness would incorrectly derive the source port from OCI repository and the connection validation would fail.
-With this fix, Harness deducts default port 443 if no port is provided in the URL itself.
+* When using the OCI Helm connector with anonymous credentials, Harness would incorrectly derive the source port from the OCI repository and the connection validation would fail.
+With this fix, Harness does not add default port 443 if no port is provided in the URL itself.
 (CDS-77298)

-* Fixed an issue where users could not specify runtime inputs for some advanced settings (such as Looping Strategy) in step groups and step-group templates.
-With this fix, runtime inputs are supported for all advanced step-group settings.
+* Fixed an issue where users could not specify runtime inputs for some advanced settings (such as Looping Strategy) in step groups and step group templates.
+With this fix, runtime inputs are supported for all advanced step group settings.
 (CDS-77246, ZD-49339, ZD-49427)

 * Fixed a UI issue when running a pipeline with an input set that  allows multiple choices (checkboxes) for a field.
 Previously, if no checkboxes were selected for a field, the pipeline set the value to an empty string.
 This could cause the pipeline execution to fail.
 With this fix, the pipeline sets field to undefined if no checkboxes are selected.
 (CDS-77221)